This Food Could Lead to Smaller Waist Size, Better Blood Pressure & Healthier Blood Sugar, According to New Research

 One serving of whole grains equates to one slice of bread, one half cup of cooked grains, one half cup of oatmeal, three cups of popcorn, about five crackers or one half cup of cooked pasta.
 If you are just getting started with whole grains or are looking to up your intake, try working them into meals you already enjoy.

-Add brown rice as a side for a stir-fry or sheet pan dinner.
-Choose whole grain breads and pastas instead of refined options at the grocery store.
+Add brown rice, barley or quinoa as a side for a stir-fry or sheet pan dinner.
+Choose whole grain breads and pastas instead of refined grain options at the grocery store.
 Start your day with oatmeal and snack on popcorn to up your intake and stay full throughout the day.
 Whether you are trying to lose weight, improve your heart health or simply keep chronic disease at bay, aim for three or more servings of whole grains daily.